intermine/im-docs/docs/get-started/tutorial/index.rst

 `do-sources`
 ^^^^^^^^^^^^^^^^^^^^^^^

 Each source can also provide code to execute post-process steps if required.
 This command loops through all of the sources and checks whether there are any post-processing steps configured.
-There aren't any for the sources we are using for MalariaMine but you should always include the `do-sources` element.
+There aren't any for the sources we are using for BioTestMine but you should always include the `do-sources` element.

 `summarise-objectstore`, `create-search-index` & `create-autocomplete-index`
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^